codota/jupyter-tabnine/README.rst

 TabNine for Jupyter Notebook
 =====
-This extension for Jupyter Notebook enables the use of coding auto-completion based on Deep Learning (TabNine).
+This extension for Jupyter Notebook enables the use of coding auto-completion based on Deep Learning.

 Other client plugins of TabNine require starting a child process for TabNine binary and using Pipe for communication.
 This can't be done with Jupyter Notebook, since child process